 - Use water pitchers and glasses in meetings.
 If you need a change from water, avoid sugary sodas and fruit punches.
 Instead, serve seltzers or 100% real fruit juices.
 For celebrations, scotch, wine, and/or beer are all staff favorites.

 - Use the list at the end of this paper of recommended places to order from in NYC

 - Buy fresh – purchase local and/ or organic, kosher fruit, veggies, and other farmers market treats

-- Buy non perishables in bulk ex: nuts, dried fruit, granola and avoid using plastic bags to hold your bulk item, cloth bags work just as well
+- Buy non perishables in bulk ex: nuts, dried fruit, granola and avoid using plastic bags to hold your bulk items; cloth bags and reusable containers work just as well

 - Buy fair trade, organic chocolate

-- Read your labels if you can’t pronounce it, don’t bring it to the office/ meeting/ event
+- Read the ingredients.
+If you can’t pronounce it, don’t bring it to the office/ meeting/ event

 - Purchase fair trade and organic

 - During the summer of 2009, Hazon purchased glass dishes to replace disposable and compostable dishes that were being used.
 Use the dishes!

 - Place cans, plastics, and glass jars in the appropriate recycling receptacle